To experience a different side of Bangkok, hop on a river taxi and sail through its ancient Siamese wonders.

 I held the map the woman from the concierge gave me that morning and ran my hands on the wrinkled pages.
 Feeling pleased to have followed her wisdom, I folded it neatly and placed it back inside my knapsack.

 It was almost midnight when I got back to where I started my peregrination.
-Colorful strobe lights from the buildings cast their reflection on the waters, the city’s silent witness on the tides of change.
-The pavements no longer shine like blazing silvery sheets as it had done that morning.
-Seeing me alighting from the boat, the cute driver revved up the engine of his “tuk-tuk” and from a distance, I heard the chanting of monks, as if to wish me a safe journey ahead.
+Colorful strobe lights from the buildings cast their reflection on the waters, the city’s silent witness to the tides of change.
+The pavements no longer shine like blazing silvery sheets as they had done that morning.
+Seeing me alighting from the boat, the cute driver revved up the engine of his “tuk-tuk” and from a distance, I heard the chanting of monks, as if to wish me a safe and sweet journey ahead.

 The Chao Phraya River flowing through the city of Bangkok